 What is a contingency fee?

 A contingency fee Is a fee that an attorney will collect only if there is a favorable result on behalf of the victim.
 This means that you will only have to pay your personal injury attorney if your personal injury case receives a monetary recovery or a settlement.
 In most cases, a personal injury attorney will take a percentage of the total amount of compensation of victim receives.
 Therefore, the only way your personal injury attorney will receive compensation is if you win your case.
+Understanding the truth about contingency fees is imperative to making the right decision for your case.

 What are the advantages?

-The advantages of hiring an attorney under a contingency fee arrangement is that you will never have to pay any costs upfront.
+The advantage of hiring an attorney under a contingency fee arrangement is that you will never have to pay any costs upfront.
 Additionally, your attorney will be incentivized to work diligently on your case, as they will only get paid if they win your case on your behalf.
 Also, if you happen to lose your case, you typically do not pay your attorney for work that has been done.
 You should always check the contract between you and your attorney regarding the details of a contingency fee arrangement.

 What are the disadvantages?